 This key needs to be added into

-/etc/ipsec.secrets, otherwise StrongSwan will not use it.
+/etc/ipsec.secrets, otherwise StrongSwan will

 Add the key: